Kan også læses på: Dansk

 The young in particular have embraced the park and the swimming facility as a scene for showing off tattoos and muscles.

-The Harbour bath opened in 2001 as the first realized work of the now world famous Bjarke Ingels.
-At the time with Belgian Julien De Smedt in the name ‘Plot’.
+Replacing a temporary facility, which opened the year before, The Harbour Bath opened in 2003 as the first realised work of the now world famous Bjarke Ingels.
+At the time with his partner, Belgian Julien De Smedt, in the name ‘Plot’.